-In this blog post, we’ll cover what to know from common mistakes to avoid, considerations to keep in mind, and the benefits (and costs) of adding a second story.
+In this blog post, we’ll cover what to know from common mistakes to avoid, considerations to keep in mind, and the home addition cost of adding a second story.

 So whether you’re just starting to think about a second story or are ready to start construction, read on for what you need to know!

 Options For Second Story Additions